Syntax Evolution: Problems and Recursion: Recursion

 \subsection{Recursive Language}

 A recursive device can calculate any recursive function, but, to do it, it needs the expression of the function.
 Then, each universal computer understands a way to express any possible recursive function.
 We will call this language that every Turing complete device needs to express any recursive function a \definition{recursive language}.
 In other words, the recursive language is the language used to program the universal computer.
+Note that, in \cite Casares (H) and everywhere else, this kind of language is called a \definition{Turing complete language}, or a \definition{complete language} ${\cal L}_C$, for short.

 For example, a typical lambda-calculus interpreter understands a recursive language~$\Lambda$ with a syntax defined inductively this way:

 This means that in lambda-calculus there are only: an infinity of variables built by priming, which belong to the subset $V$; lambda abstractions, that is, function definitions, $(\lambda x\, M)$; and function applications, $(M\, N)$.
 These last two are ordered pairs that grow into binary trees by induction.